Fulwing/Weather/README.md

 3. Leave the protocol and port the same.
 For Routing actions, click **Forward to Target Groups**.

-4. Create a target group with the appropriate settings.
+4. Create a target group with the appropriate settings, Protocol - HTTP, Port - 8080, if you change your Tomcat settings change the port here too, and choose the same VPC as the load balancer.

 5. Check your instance and click **Include as Pending Below**.